John Rose (Tennessee politician)

 John Williams Rose (born February 23, 1965) is an American politician and businessman serving as the U.S. representative for Tennessee's 6th congressional district since 2019.
 A member of the Republican Party, he previously served as the 33rd agriculture commissioner of Tennessee from 2002 to 2003.

-Rose is currently running for Governor of Tennessee in the 2026 gubernatorial election.
+Rose was a candidate for the Republican nomination for Governor of Tennessee in the 2026 gubernatorial election.

 Early life and education

 Rose was born and raised in Cookeville, Tennessee, and earned a Bachelor of Science in agribusiness economics from Tennessee Tech in 1988, a Master of Science in agricultural economics from Purdue University in 1990, and a J.D. from Vanderbilt University Law School.
+His ancestry in Tennessee traces back eight generations.

 Career

 In 1992, Rose co-founded Transcender Corp., a provider of online information technology certification products that was sold in October 2000 for $60 million.
 Rose owns and is the president of Boson Software, LLC, which trains IT professionals.

 Rose served as commissioner of agriculture for Tennessee in 2002.